 The current value for per gram of gold is subject to market fluctuations based on commodity market volatility and other related factors.
 The per gram value of gold defines the underlying value of 22-karat pure gold on the day of availing financing.
 It can thus impact the minimum and maximum gold loan amount.

 2. Loan to value ratio

-Loan to value ratio or LTV in the case of secured loans refers to the maximum financing value available as a percentage of the collateralised asset’s current market value.
+Loan to value ratio or LTV in the case of secured loans refers to the maximum financing value available.
+It is valued as a percentage of the collateralised asset’s current market value.
 In the case of gold loan, the cap to maximum financing is referred to as the percentage per gram of gold.
-RBI caps the LTV for online gold loans at 75%, which is subject to variation under certain circumstances.
+RBI caps the LTV for online gold loans at up to 75%, which is subject to variation under certain circumstances.

 3. Loan financing limit

-Each lender sets the maximum limit to the total gold loan availability which caps the financing irrespective of one’s gold ownership value and/or weight.
+Each lender sets the maximum limit to the total gold loan availability which caps the financing irrespective of one’s gold ownership and/or weight.
 With Bajaj Finserv, the maximum gold loan value is limited to Rs.
-2 crore.
-Minimum limits to the gold loan amount usually depend on borrower requirements, with financing available up to as low as Rs.
+2 crore, while the minimum limit for gold loan is set at Rs.
 5,000.